wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 One of the reasons why perfection is unattainable is that is it is expensive.
 Operation costs increase the more reliable and available you want your service to be.
 As such, it is suggested in the Google SRE book that the lowest level of reliability that can be achieved while still making dependants, clients etc happy with the level of service, should be stated as an SLO.

 There may also be costs outside of operational costs that would need to be considered when trying to meet certain objectives.
-If to achieve an SLO the service needs rewriting, a system rearchitecting or an unachievable budget requirement needs satisfying (i.e. new tooling etc) - it's not a suitable SLO.
+If to achieve an SLO the service needs rewriting, a system re-architecting or an unachievable budget requirement needs satisfying (i.e. new tooling etc) - it's not a suitable SLO.

 <strong>Flexibilities of measures</strong>